Frequently Asked Questions

 -

-Participants enrolled in Incentive Option 1 are eligible to receive the following payments:
+Participants enrolled in Participation Option 1 are eligible to receive the following payments:

 - Energy Payment: Participants will earn an incentive of $2 for each kilowatt-hour (kWh) of verified incremental load reduction relative to their resource’s typical energy usage during an Option 1 DSGS dispatch event.